daedalus812/CaramellaBeachClubGUI_LabSisInf/README.md

-# Caramella Beach Club DB GUI 🏖️
+# Database Manager with GUI - Java&PostgreSQL🏖️

-Welcome to Caramella Beach Club DB GUI repository!
-This Windows program is the subject of examination for the Laboratory of Information Systems course at the University of Calabria.
-It facilitates the management of your database and access to it
+This Windows program was created for Laboratory of Information Systems course at the University of Calabria.
+It facilitates the management of your database and access to it.

 ## Usage 🚀